- LED 101

 Currently, the only drawback for LED is the initial investment.
 However, the electricity and maintenance cost savings offer an average ROI below 12 months (See ROI section).
 This payback period excludes utility rebates that are applicable for our products.
 (See Utility Rebate section).

-Different semiconductor materials emit different color of light.
+Different semiconductor materials emit different colors of light.
 White LEDs used in our product are created by adding a phosphor coating on a blue LED chip.

 LED Package Composition